python-poetry/poetry/docs/repositories.md

 #### Package Source Constraint

-All package sources (including secondary sources) will be searched during the package lookup process.
+All package sources (including secondary and possibly supplemental sources) will be searched during the package lookup process.
 These network requests will occur for all sources, regardless of if the package is found at one or more sources.